 - high-low-close is essentially a line chart with no lines and the marker set to XYZ.
 It also sets hiLoLines to True

-- open-high-low-close is the as a high-low-close chart with the marker for each data point set to XZZ and upDownLines.
+- open-high-low-close is the same as a high-low-close chart with the marker for each data point set to XZZ and upDownLines.

 Volume can be added by combining the stock chart with a bar chart for the volume.